SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation.md

 Observing time is essential to any playback experience implementation.
 Time often needs to be observed at various time intervals for the same player instance.
 For example a progress bar might need to be refreshed every 1/10th of a second, while other parts of the same user interface might only require one refresh per second.

-Even if a single small time interval could be suitable for all needs (say 1/10th of a second) it would follow that ``Player``, being an observable object, would force all associated view updates to be performed at the same pace.
+Even if a single small time interval could be suitable for all needs (say 1/10th of a second), having ``Player`` publish time updates at a fast pace would force trigger unnecessary layout refreshes everywhere the player is observed.

-For these reasons ``Player`` does not publish time updates automatically.
-Explicit publisher subscriptions are required:
+For this reason ``Player`` does not publish time updates automatically.
+Explicit publisher subscription is required:

-- ``Player/periodicTimePublisher(forInterval:queue:)`` for periodic time updates.
+- Use ``Player/periodicTimePublisher(forInterval:queue:)`` for periodic time updates.
-- ``Player/boundaryTimePublisher(for:queue:)`` to detect time traversal.
+- Use ``Player/boundaryTimePublisher(for:queue:)`` to detect time traversal.

-When implementing a user interface use ``ProgressTracker`` to conveniently observe progress changes without the need for explicit subscriptions.
+When implementing a user interface, you should alternatively use ``ProgressTracker`` to observe progress changes without the need for explicit time update subscription.

 ### Explicitly subscribe to frequent updates

 As for time updates discussed above, any other non-essential player state is not published and requires explicit subscription.
 This includes states derived from time range information, for example the stream type, or states which might be frequently updated like the current buffer position.
 Code that needs to observe these properties can subscribe to ``Player/propertiesPublisher``.

-When implementing a user interface use ``SwiftUI/View/onReceive(player:assign:to:)`` to locally observe a specific property and store it into a view state.
-For example, to display when a player is busy (seeking or buffering), subscribe to the corresponding change stream:
+Instead of subscribing to ``Player/propertiesPublisher``, view implementations can rely on the ``SwiftUI/View/onReceive(player:assign:to:)`` convenience modifier to locally observe a specific property key path and store associated values into a view state.
+For example, to display when a player is busy (i.e. seeking or buffering), subscribe to the corresponding change stream:

 ```swift
 struct PlaybackView: View {